awsdocs/aws-doc-sdk-examples/go/lambda/README.md

 ## Purpose

-These examples demonstrate how to perform several Lambda operations.
+These examples demonstrate how to perform several AWS Lambda operations.

 ## Prerequisites